-- Knows the architectural expectations and framework of software design. - Know the basic methods of software testing and source code management.

-- Knows the agile development methods. - Knows project management methods and tools, their specific IT features.
+- know the basic methods of software testing and source code management, - knows the agile development methods, - knows project management methods and tools, their specific IT features,

-- Can handle common architectural issues related to software systems. - Is able to select the appropriate methods and solutions to follow the task. - Capable of performing software testing tasks.

-- Open to learning new development methods and environments. - Suitable to work with the selected frames when working in different projects for different projects. - Open for project-specific best practice.

-- Can independently design a process. - Can coordinate the work of a team and lead the development process.
+- can handle common architectural issues related to software systems - is able to select the appropriate methods and solutions to follow the task, - capable of performing software testing tasks, - c) attitude: - Open to learning new development methods and environments - Suitable to work with the selected frames when working in different projects for different projects - Open for project-specific best practice - d) autonomy and responsibility: - can independently design a process, - can coordinate the work of a team and lead the development process

-During the semester: one midterm exam.
+During the semester: one midterm exam

 In the exam period: written exam.

 The midterm exam yields 40%, and the exam yields 60% of the final grade.